tanij/docs-exercises/book/exercises/80-SLAM/81_exercise_toward-semantic-mapping-in-duckietown.md

 During the course we've seen different SLAM techniques here we're doing a lane-base SLAM using semantics as a prior knowledge.

+### Semantic association to the road
+To explain how we associate semantic to the lines

+### Line Detection
+Explain using LSD

+### Wheel Odometry
+How we build the map using wheel odometry

+### Line Filetring
+Explain how we filter spurious lines and make smooth odometry estimates

 ## Image of expected results
 <figure>